mincongzhang/PlayWithMultithreading/SharedMem/README.md

 PSS: proportional set size (PSS) is the portion of main memory (RAM) occupied by a process and is composed by the private memory of that process plus the proportion of shared memory with one or more other processes.

+RSS: resident set size (RSS) is the portion of memory occupied by a process that is held in main memory (RAM).

 https://www.selenic.com/smem/
 https://stackoverflow.com/questions/7880784/what-is-rss-and-vsz-in-linux-memory-management/21049737#21049737